avernois/PebbleTextWatch-fr/README.md

 ## Compile
 This project use the [Pebble SDK and building tools](https://account.getpebble.com/sdk_releases).
 So pull the source and follow steps of "Compiling Peble examples" of [http://developer.getpebble.com/1/GettingStarted/UsingExamples/].

+##Bugs and suggestions
+If you encounter a bug in this watchface or have some suggestion to make it more awesome, just add [an issue](https://github.com/avernois/PebbleTextWatch-fr/issues).